rubyfu/RubyFu/module_0x3__network_kungfu/ssh.md

 # SSH
-Here we shows some SSH using ruby we'll need to install net-ssh gem for that
+Here we'll show some SSH using ruby.
+However, we'll need to install net-ssh gem for that

 ```
 gem install net-ssh